priti-sn/QR-code-scanner-and-generator/README.md

-# QR Tool
+# QR Code Scanner and Generator

-Scan and generate QR codes.
 Built with Flask and OpenCV.

 ## How to Use